 The logical extension of polynomials are analytic functions.
-This class is particularly large and encompasses most of the relevant PDEs, including also Liouville's equation, Zeldovich–Frank-Kamenetskii equation, Calogero–Degasperis– Fokas equation, and Josephson equations.
+This class is particularly large and encompasses most of the relevant PDEs, including\textemdash{}in addition to the subset of linear and polynomial PDEs\textemdash{}Liouville's equation, Zeldovich–Frank-Kamenetskii equation, Calogero–Degasperis–Fokas equation, and Josephson equations.

-\begin{definition}[Analytic function \cite{Krantz1992APO}] A function $F\in C^\infty(X)$ with $X\subset\R^k$ open is called an \emph{analytic function} if at each point $x\in X$ there exists an open set $V\subset X$ with $x\in V$ such that the Taylor series of $F$ converges pointwise to $F$ on $V$.
+\begin{definition}[Analytic function \citep{Krantz1992APO}] A function $F\in C^\infty(X)$ with $X\subset\R^k$ open is called an \emph{analytic function} if at each point $x\in X$ there exists an open set $V\subset X$ with $x\in V$ such that the Taylor series of $F$ converges pointwise to $F$ on $V$.
 We denote the set of analytic functions on $X$ as $C^\omega(X)$. \end{definition}

-Obviously, $C^\omega$ includes polynomials but also exponential and trigonometric functions.
-Furthermore, sums, products and compositions of analytic functions are as well analytic functions, as are reciprocals of non-zero analytic functions and the inverse of an analytic function with non-zero derivative.
-We remark that there are functions which are algebraic but not analytic such as $x^{1/3}$.
-However, there also exist functions which are analytic but not algebraic such as $\exp(x)$.
-More information on this broad set of functions can be found in Krantz and Parks \cite{Krantz1992APO}.
+$C^\omega$ includes polynomials but also exponential and trigonometric functions.
+Furthermore, sums, products, and compositions of analytic functions are analytic functions as well, as are reciprocals of non-zero analytic functions and the inverse of an analytic function with a non-zero derivative.
+We remark that there are functions that are algebraic but not analytic such as $x^{1/3}$.
+However, there also exist functions that are analytic but not algebraic such as $\exp(x)$.
+More information on this broad set of functions can be found in \citet{Krantz1992APO}.

-The analog of algebraic sets in algebraic geometry are analytic sets in analytic geometry \cite{Chirka1989}.
+The analog of algebraic sets in algebraic geometry are analytic sets in analytic geometry \citep{Chirka1989}.

 \begin{definition}[Analytic set] A set $A\subset\R^n$ is called an \emph{analytic set} if for each $a\in A$ there exists a neighbourhood $V$ such that $A\cap V = \{x\in\R^n|f_1(x)=...=f_m(x)=0\}$ for some analytic functions $f_1,...,f_m$. \end{definition}